KirillTsaregorodtsev/cloud-qa/README.md

 ```

 ## Output
-The script will generate a CSV report in the _src/report_ directory.
+The script will generate a CSV report in the _reports_ directory.